jhrcook/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-03-23"
   date_end = ""
   description = "My R package,'ggasym', has been accepted to CRAN.
-It was further promoted by RStudio in their [March edition of Top 40 New CRAN Packages](https://rviews.rstudio.com/2019/04/26/march-2019-top-40-new-cran-packages/)."
+It was further promoted by RStudio in their [March edition of Top 40 New CRAN Packages](https://rviews.rstudio.com/2019/04/26/march-2019-top-40-new-cran-packages/) and [R Weekly (March 18, 2019)](https://rweekly.org/2019-11.html#NewPackages)."

 +++